 For the 2018 season, Button announced a full-time return to a race car, signing a deal with Honda and Team Kunimitsu to drive in the Super GT Series.
 Sharing the #100 Honda NSX with Naoki Yamamoto, Button was a race winner once and added three more podiums, winning the championship title as a rookie.

-In 2018, Button also joined SMP Racing in selected races of the FIA World Endurance Championship, including a debut at 24 Hours of Le Mans.
+In 2018, Button also joined SMP Racing in the FIA World Endurance Championship, including a debut at 24 Hours of Le Mans.
 Driving a BR1 LMP1 prototype, he retired at Le Mans.

 Button was married to model Jessica Michibata but they divorced in 2015 after only one year.
 His other interests are triathlon, mountain biking, and body boarding.
 Jenson also has a collection of vintage and sports cars.